 Opening times: Monday to Saturday, 7 am to 10 pm.

-Built in 1828, this covered passage was originally longer than it is now, but the Haussmann redesign of central Paris enveloped some of its previous footprint.
+Built in 1828, Passage Bourg l’Abbe was originally longer than it is now, but the Haussmann redesign of central Paris enveloped some of its previous footprint.

 What’s it like?
 It has a lovely grand entrance and some very handsome wood panelling on the shop fronts, which included some furniture antiques and a café.
 However, many units were empty and there were hardly any shoppers, so it felt somewhat lifeless.